apocalyptech/pydailystrips/README.md

                             rv:51.0) Gecko/20100101 Firefox/51.0)
       --ca-certs CA_CERTS   Use the specified CA bundle instead of python- requests' own bundle (default: None)
+      --date DATE           Use the specified date as the base for saved strip filenames, "index" HTML filenames, and for strips whose search page includes date information.
+By default, pydailystrips will use today's date.
+Dates will be parsed using the dateutil library (default:
+                            None)

     One of -s, -g, or -l is required.